nexfortisme/bot-person/README.md

   - Ability to transfer tokens to other users
   - LootBox game where a user can spend 2.5 tokens and gets 1 to 250 tokens back on an RNG roll from a randomly generated seed
   - Stock market game.
 Users are able to purchase stocks for 1 Token = 1 USD and can have their tokens reise and fall based on the activity of the markets.

+## Other Notes
+Bot Person can be run locally by anyone but if you want to just invite it and run with it, you can get an invite link from the Discord Server (see above).

 ## Wishlist
 - Configurable Commands - Have commands be configurable in the config.json instead of hard coded into the application